 Doing Instagram right starts with great content.
 Here are my best tips for finding a photographer and planning a photo shoot to get you those dreamy Instagram photos you’re looking for.

 If you'd rather listen to this post than read it, you're in luck!
 Use the audio below to listen to this post.
-You can also download and take it on the go, just like a podcast.
-The audio version has some additional details as I dive a little more into each point.
+The podcast version has some additional details as I dive a little more into each point.
 ENJOY!
+If you prefer not to listen in your browser, just search for the Breakthrough Brand Podcast Episode #15 wherever you get podcasts to tune it!

 Step 1.
 Finding the right photographer